 The base wine was made for us by Steve Brooksbank, Bagborough Vineyards, our usual winemaker.
 It was fermented in stainless steel, half of it was put through a malo-lactic fermentation, and then it was bottled under crown cap 13 August 2020, 2959 bottles.This wine was sold Dec 20 - May 21, pre-disgorging, as our popular Pet Nat.

 The wine was shipped to Daniel Ham, Offbeat Wines. near Salisbury, for storage and disgorging.
 The first 1000 bottles were disgorged and corked at the endof Apr 2021 and is available as Batch 1 with zero dosage, tasting very like the Pet Nat but without the yeast.
-Batch 2, another 1000 bottles, is due to be disgorged in Dec 2021 after 16 months on the lees.
+Batch 2, another 1000 bottles, was disgorged in Dec 2021 after 16 months on the lees.